 Ayn Kemach, Ain Torah : Yeshiva Finance in Eastern Europe up to 1939.

+A New Institution ; From Nursery of an Elite Trained in Tradition to a Specialized Institution for Religious Functionaries.

-In the nineteenth century a new form of Jewish higher educational institution emerged in Eastern Europe, the Lithuanian type Yeshiva.
-Though Jewish higher educational institutions had existed throughout history these Eastern European Yeshivas were unprecedented both in institutional form and orientation.
-Previously every significant town and city had a yeshiva in which those who wished to continue their studies could come and study, books were often available and various teachers gave classes; some of the students would be supported by the community, through accommodation and meals or even regular stipends.
-The Yeshiva was typically headed by the city’s rabbi whose prestige was underlined by the number of students from outside who came to study.
+In the nineteenth century a new form of Jewish higher educational institution emerged in Eastern Europe, the Lithuanian type yeshiva.
+Though Jewish higher educational institutions had existed throughout history these Eastern European yeshivas were unprecedented both in institutional form and orientation.
+Previously every significant Eastern European town and city had a yeshiva in which those who wished to continue their studies could come and study, books were available and teachers gave classes; some of the students would be supported by the community, through accommodation and meals or even regular stipends.
+The old type of yeshiva was typically headed by the city’s rabbi whose prestige was underlined by the number of students from outside who came to study.
 City rabbinical contracts sometimes included the specific number of outside students who would be supported by the local community as an incentive for the rabbi to accept appointment in that city.
-The yeshivas decline in the eighteenth century.
+The old style yeshivas declined in the eighteenth century.
 But local bais midrashim, informal buildings for study, existed almost everywhere.

-The new yeshivas starting with Volozhin (1806), Mir (1814-1821) and Telz (1875) were located in small towns, the students primarily received stipends through their director, rosh yeshiva, though they sometimes continued to eat at various local homes.
-The yeshivas experienced considerable institutional development during the nineteenth century both in the nature of their activities and in the financial arrangements these now required.
-As the nineteenth century progressed the yeshivas sometimes acquired a curriculum, a largely compulsory set of lectures, periodical examinations and sequential classes through which students passed.
+The new type of yeshivas starting with Volozhin (1806), Mir (1814-21) and Telz (1875) were usually located in small towns, the students received stipends from and their finances ran through their head, « Roshei Yeshiva. » Even when the students ate in local homes they paid for their meals and accomodations.
+As Stampfer the standad historian of these yeshivas puts it : « Isolation from the community and financial independence were the main characteristics of the new type of Lithuanian yeshiva. » The yeshivas experienced considerable institutional development during the nineteenth century both in the nature of their activities and in the financial arrangements these now required.
+As the nineteenth century progressed the yeshivas sometimes acquired a formal curriculum, a largely compulsory set of lectures, periodical examinations and sequential classes through which students passed.
 None of these existed in the early years of these yeshivas.
-Dormitories and a common Talmud curriculum started very late and tentatively in the nineteenth century.
-The apotheosis of both was connected with foundation of the Yeshiva Hachmei Lublin in that city in 1930 by Rabbi Meir Shapiro.
+Dormitories and a common Talmud curriculum started very late and tentatively in the late nineteenth century.
+The apotheosis of both was the foundation of the Yeshiva Hakhmei Lublin by Rabbi Meir Shapiro in 1930.

+But more importantly as Stampfer puts it, having starting out as institutions of higher study, by the end of the nineteenth century they were seen as “Fortresses of Torah,” resisting and isolated from the wider culture.
+It was particularly in this context that the Musar movement launched by Israel Salanter (1809-1883) spread and despite strong resistance began to dominate the yeshiva world.
+It was in the leading yeshivas of this movement such as Slabodka (founded depending on your definition between 1863 and 1897) and Nowaradok (founded 1896) that this Musar movement got its greatest strength and provoked the strongest resistance among both community leaders and the advocates of the previous style of yeshiva education.

+One change was the creation of « Kolels » for full time study by older, frequently married students.
+In general, the ages of yeshiva students, who had often been in the early teens increased, resulting in the fact that by the time they finished there was often no time to undertake higher secular studies.

+`